MatterCoder/addon-matterflow/README.md

 3. Select the add-on and click **Install**.

+4. You may need to refresh the add-on page and scroll down to see the Matterflow addon.

 ### Post Installation

 1. After installation, open the Web UI to verify the add-on is running.